 Ninety days is not three months.
 Some months have more than 30 days, some months have fewer than 30 days.
 So, remember that you need to count correctly.
 Do not wait until Day 88 to start the process.
 We recommend that you start the process at about Day 60, after your last work to move forward and put together the lien.
 Because it takes time to sign, prepare, notarize, and record.
 Even electronically takes several days.
 And also remember that last work does not include punch list or warranty work.
 It has to be contract work or change order work that is approved for it to count as your last work.

 Step 3: Within 15 days of recording the lien, you must serve the lien on all interested parties

 Again, when you use SunRay and their attorneys, we take care of the recording and mailing for you.

 Step 4: For liens, those in privity with the owner must provide a Contractor’s Final Affidavit at least five days prior to filing suit on the lien

-We recommend that it’s done at the time your lien.
-It doesn’t have to be, you could do it later, but that is an additional requirement, that if you are in direct contract with the owner, you need this additional document.
-Not recorded, just served on the owner.
+We recommend that this is done at the time your lien.
+You could do it later, but that is an additional requirement, that if you are in direct contract with the owner, you need this additional document, not recorded, just served on the owner.

 Step 5: For lien, file a lawsuit to foreclose within one year of recording the lien

 For bonds, file a lawsuit against the bonding company and contractor within one year of your last work.
 So, notice there is a difference between the two.
-For liens, it is from the date of the lien and for bonds it is the date of your last work, which could be potentially up to a 90-day difference.
-I strongly encourage you not to be waiting anywhere near that long.
-I would say within 60 days give or take, of you recording a lien or sending your Notice of Non-payment, if you haven’t been paid, and you have no other reason to wait, then you should go ahead and start the legal process.
+For liens, it is from the date of the lien and for bonds it is the date of your last work, which could potentially have up to a 90-day difference.
+But we strongly encourage you not to be waiting anywhere near that long.
+We would say within 60 days give or take, of you recording a lien or sending your Notice of Non-payment, if you have not been paid.
+And if you have no other reason to wait, then you should go ahead and start the legal process.